-- The second multiple-choice style will provide three answer selections and you are asked to select all correct answers.
-There might be one correct answer, then again there might be two, or all three can be right.
+- The second multiple-choice style will provide several answer selections and you are asked to select all correct answers.
+There might be one correct answer, then again there might be two, or all of them can be right.
 You must select all correct answers to get credit for the question during this portion.

-- Select – in – passage questions require you to choose the sentence in a passage that meets the question’s criteria/description.
-Passages you will read for this part of the test will range from one to four paragraphs.
+- Select–in–passage questions require you to choose the sentence in a passage that meets the question’s criteria/description.
+Sample passages you will read for this part of the test will range from one to four paragraphs.

-The GRE Quantitative Reasoning measure assesses the ability to:
+The GRE Quantitative Reasoning measure assesses your ability to:

 - Process and understand quantitative reasoning concepts